stepansnigirev/random_notes/coinjoin.md

 This scriptsig contains signatures and other stack values such that scriptpubkey evaluation against scriptsig for message `p` succeeds.
 Data in the message itself can be anything, but for example it can be:

-`p = (n*G, n*root_pub)`
+`p = (n*G, n*id_pub)`

-Here `n` is a random nonce, `n*G` is a corresponding curve point.
-If multiple keys are required then we provide multiple `n*root_pub` points there.
+Here `n` is a random nonce, `n*G` is a corresponding curve point. `id_pub` is a unique identity public key.
+It can be either a root public key of the wallet, or a public key of a fixed path.
+If multiple keys are required then we provide multiple `n*id_pub` points there and every co-signer shares `id_pub` with others during the setup phase.

 The good thing here is that if we use multisig any signer can multiply `n*G` by their root private key and verify if the resulting point is in the proof or not.

 Proper verification of this scheme requires bitcoin script evaluation on the hardware wallet that can be problematic.
 On the other hand in case of P2(W)PKH inputs we end up with a single signature.
 Initially hardware wallets can support only known script types for these kind of transactions.
+Later it can be extended to miniscripts or even full bitcoin scripts.

 ## Possible implementation in PSBT